 panel or remote control box.
 The key identification number is stamped on your key as shown in the illustration.
 Write down this number in the space provided for reference when ordering a new key.

 1. Key number

-Compliance mark and manufactured date label
+Compliance mark label

 Engines affixed with this label conform to the regulations for each country.